sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   <figcaption>Formulas tab.</figcaption>
 </figure>

+- **Molecular formula candidate list** <span style="color:red">[1]</span>:
+  The candidates are ranked and ordered by the SIRIUS score, which is a combination of the score from the isotope pattern analysis of the MS1 data and the fragmentation tree score from the MS2 data.
+The molecular formula of the best candidate structure found by CSI:FingerID is highlighted in green (and does not necessarily have to be the candidate with the best SIRIUS score).

-The length of the bars for the different score columns (Sirius (isotope + tree) and zodiac) as well as the displayed numbers for columns *Isotope Score* and *Tree Score*, correspond to *logarithms* of maximum likelihoods (probability that this hypothesis, i.e. molecular formula, will generate the observed data).
-In contrast, the number in the *Sirius Score* column is the posterior probability of the hypothesis (molecular formula), and these probabilities sum to one.
-A higher posterior probability of the top hit may indicate that this molecular formula has a higher chance of being correct; but we stress that **a posterior probability of 90%, must not be misunderstood as a 90% probability that this molecular formula identification is correct! ** The displayed probabilities are neither q-values nor Posterior Error Probabilities.
+  The `Isotope Score` and `Tree Score` are *logarithms* of maximum likelihoods (probability that this molecular formula would produce the observed data).
+The the `Sirius Score` is the posterior probability of the candidate molecular formula (these probabilities sum to one).
+While a higher posterior probability for the top hit might suggest that this molecular formula is more likely to be correct, **it is important to note that a posterior probability of 90% does not mean there is a 90% chance that the molecular formula identification is correct!** The displayed probabilities are neither q-values nor Posterior Error Probabilities.

-#### Spectrum overview (2)
+  The length of the bars for all score columns also correspond to logarithms of maximum likelihoods

+  Per default, the candidates are ordered by SIRIUS score but can be sorted by any other column.

-In the *Spectrum view* part of the formulas tab, one can switch between MS1, MS1 isotope pattern mirror plot and MS2 spectra.
-Hold right mouse button to area-select, scroll while hovering an axis to zoom.
-In the MS2 view, all peaks that are annotated by the fragmentation tree are colored in green.
-Peaks that are annotated as noise are colored black.
-Hovering with the mouse over a peak shows its detailed annotation.
-Clicking on a green peak will highlight the corresponding node in the fragmentation tree.
+- **Mass spectra** <span style="color:red">[2]</span>: In this panel you can switch between the MS1 spectrum, the MS1 isotope pattern mirror plot or the MS2 spectra <span style="color:red">[a]</span>.
+For MS2 spectra, per default a merged spectrum is displayed, but you can also choose to view individual spectra <span style="color:red">[b]</span>.
+To zoom, hold the right mouse button and drag to select an area, or scroll while hovering over an axis.
+In the MS2 view, peaks annotated by the fragmentation tree are highlighted in green, while those identified as noise are colored black.
+Hovering over a peak will display its detailed annotation <span style="color:red">[c]</span>, and clicking on a green peak will highlight the corresponding node in the fragmentation tree.
-Spectra views can be exported using the top right export button.
+Spectra views can be exported using the top right export button <span style="color:red">[d]</span>.

-#### Fragmentation tree overview (3)

-The *Tree view* displays the computed fragmentation tree.
-Each node in this tree assigns a molecular formula to a peak in the (merged) MS/MS spectrum.
+- **Fragmentation tree** <span style="color:red">[3]</span>: In the computed [fragmentation tree]({{ "/advanced-background-information/#fragmentation-trees" | relative_url }}), each node assigns a molecular formula to a peak in the (merged) MS2 spectrum.
   Each edge is a hypothetical fragmentation reaction.
-The user has the choice between different node styles and color schemes.
-Please see [Fragmentation trees]({{ "/advanced-background-information/#Fragmentation trees" | relative_url }}) for a detailed explanation on fragmentation trees.
+You can customize the tree's appearance by selecting different node styles and color schemes.

-The displayed fragmentation tree can be exported as `svg` or `pdf` vector graphics.
+  The tree can be exported as SVG or PDF vector graphics.
-Alternatively, the `dot` file format contains a text description of the tree.
-It can be used to render the tree externally.
-The command-line tool Graphviz can transform dot files into image formats (`pdf`, `svg`, `png` etc).
-The `json` format yields a machine-readable representation of the tree.
-See the [`ftree-export`]({{ "/cli-standalone/#fragmentation-tree-export-tool" | relative_url }}) cli tool for how to export fragmentation trees from the command line.
+  Alternatively, the DOT file format provides a text-based description of the tree, which can be rendered externally using tools like Graphviz to convert DOT files into image formats such as PDF, SVG, or PNG.
+  The JSON format offers a machine-readable representation of the tree.
+For instructions on exporting fragmentation trees from the command line, see the [Fragmentation tree export tool]({{ "/cli-standalone/#ftree-export" | relative_url }}).

-### Predicted fingerprints tab
+### Predicted Fingerprints tab
-Even if the correct structure is not found by CSI:FingerID — in particular if the correct structure is not contained in any database — you can get information about the structure by looking at the predicted fingerprint.
-The *"Fingerprint"* tab shows a list of all molecular properties the predicted fingerprint consists of.
+Even if CSI:FingerID does not identify the correct structure — in particular if the correct structure is not present in any structure database — you can still get valuable information about the structure by examining the predicted fingerprint.
-For each molecular property its definition and posterior probability is shown as well as some information about the predictor for this property.
-When selecting a molecular property, examples for this property are shown below the list.
+The `Predicted Fingerprints` tab displays a list of all molecular properties that make up the predicted fingerprint.
+When you select a molecular property, examples related to that property are shown below the list.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/fingerprint.png" | relative_url }})